sagemath/sagewiki_to_gh-2022-10-10/days104.md

 == Venue ==

-The workshop will take place at Saint Louis University in St. Louis, MO.
+The workshop will take place at [[https://www.slu.edu/|Saint Louis University]] in St. Louis, MO.
 Participants are encouraged to utilize [[https://www.hotelignaciostl.com/| Hotel Ignacio]] which is adjacent to campus.

 '''How to come?'''
 The closest airport is St. Louis Lambert International Airport.
 From there, you can either take the [[https://www.metrostlouis.org/|Saint Louis Metro Link]] to campus or your favorite ride sharing company.